kube-rs/website/docs/controllers/observability.md

 }
 ```

-!!! note "Future exemplar work"
+!!! note "Exemplars linking Logs and Traces"

-    If we had exemplar support, we could have attached our `trace_id` to the histogram metric - through `count_and_measure` - to be able to cross-browse from grafana metric panels into a trace-viewer.
+    In controller-rs (using prometheus_client) we attached our `trace_id` to the histogram metric - through `count_and_measure` - to be able to cross-browse from grafana metric panels into a trace-viewer.
+See [this comment](https://github.com/kube-rs/controller-rs/pull/72#issuecomment-2335150121) for more info.

 ### Exposing